Home

 The Calculating Machines of Sir Samuel Morland

-Morland entered government service in 1653, when he was chosen to accompany a British diplomatic mission to the court of Sweden’s Queen Christina.
-The Swedish Queen was a noted patron of the sciences, and it was most likely at her court that Morland first became acquainted with the Pascaline, calculating machine of Blaise Pascal, who had presented Christina with an example in 1652.
+Morland entered government service in 1653 when he was chosen to accompany a British diplomatic mission to the court of Sweden’s Queen Christina.
+The Swedish Queen was a noted patron of the sciences, and it was most likely at her court that Morland first became acquainted with the Pascaline, the calculating machine of Blaise Pascal, who had presented Christina with an example in 1652.
 This is probably the most important reason, that some 10 years later, Morland commenced the construction of three calculating devices.

 In his book—The description and use of two arithmetick instruments, published in 1673 in London, Morland described two invented calculating devices, which are working without charging the memory, disturbing the mind, or exposing the operations to any uncertainty.
 This is the first book on a calculator, written in English, and the first separate work on the subject after Napier’sRabdologiae.
 There was little else in English on calculating instruments for more than 160 years from this book and the publication of Babbage in 1827.
 The book may also be considered the first comprehensive book in computer literature, as Blaise Pascal published nothing about his own machine, except an 18-page pamphlet in 1644.